gvwilson/thirdbit/src/fiction/iffy/index.md

 "It says trouble's comin'," Iffy relayed.

-"No kidding," Edson muttered.
+"No sand," Edson muttered.
-"Don't suppose it's offerin' to help with that?"
+"Don't suppose it's offerin' to help?"

 As if on cue two more bears ambled around the outcropping.
 One of them stopped next to the first.